nkoexe/scuolasync/README.md

 The program's source code is available under the GNU Affero General Public License version 3.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See the full text of the GNU Affero General Public License in the [LICENSE](LICENSE) file.
+See the full text of the GNU AGPLv3 in the [LICENSE](LICENSE) file.

 ### Documentation, User Interface, and Graphic Assets